 It is when they are moved about in a general collection of lilies that much trouble from basal rot may be expected.
 Other susceptible lilies are the Martagons and some of their hybrids, L. browni, formosanum, japonicum, rubellum, bulbiferum, bulbiferum croceum, auratum and a few others.

-Planting sterilized bulbs in soil which has not previously grown lilies will keep the situation in hand as long as new land is available.
+Planting sterilized bulbs in soil that has not previously grown lilies will keep the situation in hand as long as new land is available.

 Basal rot is sometimes serious in seed flats.
 Grow seedlings of all susceptible species in a sterile medium.
 Sterilized soil, vermiculite as recommended.
 Sawdust is another possibility.